 The Company's subsidiaries in the PRC and Hong Kong are subject to the income tax laws of the PRC and Hong Kong, respectively.
-No taxable income was generated outside the PRC for the years ended September 30, 2023 and 2022.
+No taxable income was generated outside the PRC for the years ended September 30, 2023 and 2022 and the six months ended March 31, 2024 and 2023.
 The Company accounts for income taxes in accordance with ASC 740, Income Taxes.
 ASC 740 requires an asset and liability approach for financial accounting and reporting for income taxes and allows recognition and measurement of deferred tax assets based upon the likelihood of realization of tax benefits in future years.
 Under the asset and liability approach, deferred taxes are provided for the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
-A valuation allowance is provided for deferred tax assets if it is more likely than not these items will either expire before the Company is able to realize their benefits, or future deductibility is uncertain
+A valuation allowance is provided for deferred tax assets if it is more likely than not these items will either expire before the Company is able to realize their benefits, or future deductibility is uncertain.

 ASC 740-10-25 prescribes a more-likely-than-not threshold for financial statement recognition and measurement of a tax position taken (or expected to be taken) in a tax return.
 It also provides guidance on the recognition of income tax assets and liabilities, classification accounting for interest and penalties associated with tax positions, years open for tax examination, accounting for income taxes in interim periods and income tax disclosures.
-There were no material uncertain tax positions as of September 30, 2023 and 2022.
+There were no uncertain tax positions as of March 31, 2024 and September 30, 2023.